pombredanne/obs/licensing/README.md

 Its output should be taken with a grain of salt; just because it lists GPL as a license, doesn't necessarily mean that the binary you're analyzing actually includes any GPL bits.

-ob-list-licenses is installed along with obs, but is not yet really polished, and is subject to change.

 Example:
 ```
 $ cp -a /opt/foocorp/XYZ/samples .